zeddic/zeddic.github.io/notes/docker.md

 ## Overview

 ### What is it?
 Docker is a platform/service that bundles and delivers software in `containers`.
 Each container is a self-contained environment for the software to run.

-Containers bundle the software and lib dependencies while isolating it from the host environment.
+Containers bundle the software and dependencies while isolating it from the host environment.
+Containers are not VMs - they share the same host OS - abstraction is at the app layer

 Examples:
   * Apache